bstefansen/bstefansen/README.md

 # Hi there!
 My name is Blake 👋

-I'm a recent University of Florida Cum Laude Geoscience 🌎 Graduate with a passion for technology and the natural world.
+I'm a recent University of Florida cum laude geoscience graduate with demonstrated experience in GIS and software development.
 I'm a certified Microsoft Azure Developer Associate and have an undergraduate certificate in Geospatial Information Analysis.
-I currently specialize in JavaScript and Python and have a strong foundation in software development, graphic design, GIS, data analysis and visualization, and the geological sciences.
+I currently specialize in JavaScript and Python and have a strong foundation in software development, geospatial information analysis, data analysis and visualization, and the geological sciences.

-Take a look at my portfolio, and let's get in touch! ➡️ https://blakesportfolio.netlify.app/

 ## 📫 How to reach me:
 - 💼 <a href="https://www.linkedin.com/in/blake-stefansen/" target="_blank">LinkedIn</a>